-A timely diagnosis can help the person stay well for longer by increasing their awareness the condition and how they and their family can make adjustments to improve their quality of life.
+A timely diagnosis can help the person stay well for longer by increasing their awareness of the condition and how they and their family can make adjustments to improve their quality of life

 How is a diagnosis made?

-remember something to test concentration and short term memory
+remember and repeat items to test concentration and short term memory

 If all physical or mental health conditions have been ruled out as possible causes of the changes in memory, behaviour and personality, the GP may then refer the person for further investigation.
-This could be at a memory service (a place for specialist assessment for diagnosing, treating and supporting people with dementia), at a clinic or with a specialist.
+This could be at a memory service (a place for specialist assessment and diagnosis of dementia), at a clinic or with a specialist.

-What if the person won’t visit the GP?
+What if the person won’t go for investigations and tests?

-By giving someone reassurance that the symptoms may be due to another potentially treatable condition e.g. physical illness, depression or infection, they could become more willing to visit the GP.
-If the person simply refuses to go to the GP it is worth remembering that you can contact the surgery to explain the situation.
+It is important to reassure the person that their symptoms may be due to another potentially treatable condition.
+This could mean they become more willing to visit the GP.
+If the person simply refuses to go to the GP, you can contact the surgery to explain the situation, either by phone, letter or email.
 The GP may be able to provide a home visit to speak to the person about their symptoms.

 What if the GP won’t make a referral to a Memory Service or Clinic for a specialist assessment?